swapnilbamble1438/ExamPortal/README.md

  - User(Normal User) can give Exams.
  - User(Normal User) can Check their Results.

-### It is SpringBoot Project.
-Build in Spring Tool Suite.

 ### Technology used in this Project:
 - i) Angular : designing page layout (find it here "ExamPortalAngularGui" Repository).